Skip to main content

 Medieval Fortifications

 Mont-Saint-Michel's impressive defensive walls and towers date primarily from the Hundred Years' War when the mount withstood multiple English sieges (particularly 1423-1424 and 1433-1434) and remained under military threat for approximately 30 years without ever falling to enemy forces.
 The fortifications include massive gates, defensive towers, and rampart walls that snake around the mount's base protecting the abbey.
-The outer defences feature bombard platforms added during the 15th century to accommodate artillery.
+The outer defenses feature bombard platforms added during the 15th century to accommodate artillery.
 Walking the ramparts offers spectacular views across the bay and reveals medieval military architecture adapted to the unique tidal environment.
+Pro tip: Walk the complete rampart circuit (20-30 minutes) starting from the outer gate and following the defensive walls clockwise--the less-visited eastern ramparts provide the most dramatic bay panoramas and photography angles of the abbey silhouette without tour group crowds blocking views.

 Frequently Asked Questions